 Slavery and Human Trafficking Transparency Disclosure Statement

 WD-40 Company is a global business, with corporate headquarters in San Diego, California.
 In addition to its United States domestic operations that also supplies products for markets in Latin America and certain areas within the Asia-Pacific region, the company conducts business in international markets through operating subsidiaries located in Australia (WD-40 Company (Australia) Pty.
 Limited), Canada (WD-40 Company (Canada) Limited), China (Wu Di (Shanghai) Industrial Co., Ltd.) and the United Kingdom (WD-40 Company Limited).
-WD-40 Company manages its supply chain operations through each of these subsidiaries under a common set of standards, policies and procedures.
+WD-40 Company manages its supply chain operations through each of these subsidiaries under a consistent set of standards, policies and procedures.

 WD-40 Company’s supply chain relationships can be divided into two groups: